Have you heard the news that the 2020 VA loan limit in Hawaii will be NO limit for veterans and servicemembers with full entitlement?!

 The answer, again, is YES.
 There will still be a maximum available amount for a veteran or servicemember who is already a VA mortgage holder, but has remaining entitlement.
 The max available will be defined by the “conforming loan limit” set by the Federal Housing Finance Agency (FHFA) each year.
-In Hawaii, the 2019 conforming loan limit is $726,525.
+In Hawaii, the 2020 Conforming Loan Limit is $765,600.
 On the mainland, it’s 2/3 of that (HI and AK get a limit that is 150% of the contiguous 48).
-It changes each year, so there will be a 2020 conforming loan limit announcement by the FHFA as the new year approaches.
-That announcement will be the loan amount used to calculate remaining entitlement for a VA mortgage holder.
+This will be the loan amount used to calculate remaining entitlement for a VA mortgage holder.

 Capt.
 Smith’s Remaining Entitlement Scenario

-Since we don’t know the FHFA’s conforming loan limit for 2020 yet, let’s use the 2019 conforming loan limit of $726,525 in our example scenario of using remaining entitlement, and keep the calculations simple.
+Let’s use the 2020 Hawaii conforming loan limit of $765,600 in our example scenario of using remaining entitlement, and keep the calculations simple.

 Capt.
-Smith makes sure to check his Hawaii BAH allowance and sees that the estimated condo purchase price for an O-3 in 2019 is $631,972.
-He gets pre-approved with Hawaii VA Loans and finds a nice condo on the market to purchase for $606,525K.
-Since he has his remaining entitlement, he can still buy the condo in Honolulu by putting down 25% of the difference between the purchase price ($606,525) and his remaining entitlement ($526,525).
-That difference is $80K in this scenario, so he would have to put $20K down.
+Smith makes sure to check his Hawaii Basic Allowance for Housing and sees that the estimated condo purchase price for an O-3 with dependents using his or her BAH toward a mortgage payment in 2020 is $617,603.
+He gets pre-approved with Hawaii VA Loans and finds a nice condo on the market to purchase for $606,525.
+Since he has his remaining entitlement, he can still buy the condo in Honolulu by putting down 25% of the difference between the purchase price ($606,525) and his remaining entitlement ($565,600).
+That difference is $40,925 in this scenario, so he would have to put $10,231.25 down.